reevee-codes/reevee-discord-bot/readme.md

 # Discord Bot

+This is old project and its still work in progess, but will be updated.
 A Discord bot that provides various utilities including air pollution data and New York Times articles.

 ## Setup